 I missed the all-you-can-eat restaurant.
 I thought it was at the top of Mount Takao, and I hiked up with a spring in my step, excited to experience the famed Takaosan Beer Mount, with a reputedly wide range of excellent food and drink, and even better views.

-It’s not at the top of Mount Takao.
-It’s at the top of the cable car station (which is not the top of the mountain), which the main hiking routes up the centre take you by.
+The main Mt Takao hiking routes up the centre take you by the restaurant.
 I took a random trail because it’s more naturalistic and takes you by a pretty waterfall.
 Except I couldn’t see the waterfall because of a locked gate.
 I saw this instead:

-Don’t Go to Mount Takao on the Weekend.
+Don’t Go to Mount Takao Tokyo on the Weekend.

 I actually got this one right!
 I went on a Tuesday, so I could avoid the renowned weekend crowds.
 2.6 million people visit Mount Takao every year, and in the already ridiculously crowded city of Tokyo, it takes some planning to get away from it all.